 The large, vertical door handles of the 350Z always looked out of place, and while they’re improved on the 370Z, they still draw a lot of attention to themselves.
 The Z Proto’s handles, conversely, are flush and painted in body color.
 Much neater.

 The Z Proto’s interior, like its exterior, is a great blend of classic and modern.
 There is a trio of driver-facing gauges in the center dash, just as there were in the original 240Z, and there’s a large but not overwhelming touchscreen positioned above three physical HVAC knobs.
 As mentioned, the center HVAC vents are elongated, rounded rectangles, but I really liked the placement of the outer vents, located in the door handle housing.

 While the Z was known as the Fairlady in Japan, it never wore that badge in the States.
 The inclusion of the badge is a nice touch for Nissan loyalists, although we won’t lose sleep if it doesn’t make the cut for production.
 The C-pillar “Z” emblem, on the other hand, is something that should absolutely remain.

 Nissan would not clarify just how much of the Z Proto’s design would make it to the finished production car, which will likely be badged as the 400Z.
-The final versions may not wear such a striking color, for starters, but the bones of this concept surely will make it to the real-deal Z we’ll see in the showroom.
-That bodes well for both longtime Datsun/Nissan enthusiasts as well as newcomers seeking a relatively affordable sports car with a storied heritage.
+The final versions may not wear such a striking color, for starters, but the bones of this concept surely will make it to the real-deal Z that we’ll see in the showroom.
+That bodes well for both longtime Datsun/Nissan enthusiasts and newcomers seeking a relatively affordable sports car with a storied heritage.